 COMMON AREA

 Section 1 – Composition.
-The Common Area consists of all areas shown and described as Common Area as shown on any recorded plat of any portion of Westlake at Mill Mount, Sections 2, 4 or 5.
+The Common Area consists of all areas shown and described as Common Area as shown on any recorded plat of any portion of Westlake at Mill Mount.
 The Recreational Facilities, whether deeded to the Association, or subject to easements for non-exclusive common use and enjoyment (as in the case of the lake) and any other property which is brought under the control of the Association shall be maintained by the Association as if it is part of the Common Area.

 Section 2.
 Title to Common Area.
-Declarant hereby declares that it will convey fee simple title to the Common Area to the Association, at or before such time as the last Lot is sold, free and clear of all liens and encumbrances except those of public record.
-Title may be conveyed to both the Association and to the Westlake at Mill Mount Homeowners Association, Inc. to provide for the sharing of ownership and use of such Common Areas by those entities.
+Declarant has or will convey fee simple title to the Common Areas to the Associations, at or before such time as the last Lot is sold, free and clear of all liens and encumbrances except those of public record.
+All such property owned by either of the Associations shall now be owned by the merged Association.
 Upon conveyance of any land or improvements by the Declarant to the Association as Common Area, which conveyance shall not be refused, the Association shall immediately become responsible for maintenance and operation of said property, and for such additional construction of improvements thereon as may be authorized by the Association's Board of Directors.
 Notwithstanding anything in the foregoing to the contrary, the Declarant reserves unto itself, its successors, assigns and agents the right to enter upon any Common Area and the Recreational Facilities for the purpose of constructing or maintaining indoor or outdoor recreational and community facilities thereon.

 Section 3 – Maintenance of Common Areas.

 (a) In general.
 The Common Areas and Recreational Facilities shall be maintained by the Association in perpetuity to assure that they remain in substantially the condition they were in when conveyed to the Association.
 The Association shall adopt standards for maintenance of the Common Areas and Recreational Facilities that will require routine maintenance, including the replacement, reconstruction and the correction of defects or damage, to the Common Areas and Recreational Facilities to preserve their aesthetic qualities, safety and health and to mandate timely amelioration of unsafe conditions.
 Regular maintenance shall in no case occur less than annually, and amelioration of unsafe conditions shall occur as soon as practicable after the Association receives actual notice of the condition.
 The Association's maintenance responsibility shall include all Common Areas, Recreational Facilities, landscaped areas within the public right-of-way and on any public utility easement, storm water management and detention systems or ponds and the lake and dam.
-The cost or construction, repair, maintenance, upkeep or replacement of Common Areas, including the Recreational Facilities shall be the responsibility of the Association and shall not be borne by the County of Powhatan or any public agency.
+The cost of construction, repair, maintenance, upkeep or replacement of Common Areas, including the Recreational Facilities shall be the responsibility of the Association and shall not be borne by the County of Powhatan or any public agency.